 Top

-StudyTeam for Sites
+Workflow Management in StudyTeam for Sites

-Improving Site to Sponsor Communications & Workflow Management
+Improving Site to Sponsor Communications

-StudyTeam for Sites is a patient recruitment and patient enrollment software for clinical research sites.
-A system designed to enroll studies as quickly as possible, StudyTeam for Sites makes sharing progress data with Sponsors and Clinical Research Organizations* easier.
-Learn more about OneStudy Team for Sites here.
+A system designed to enroll studies as quickly as possible, StudyTeam for Sites makes sharing progress data with Sponsors and Clinical Research Organizations easier.

-*Clinical Research Organizations(CROS) are contracted by sponsors to provide sponsors (pharmaceutical, biotech, and medical device companies) with research management services.
-Traditional CROs provide clinical trial management services, while laboratory CROs provide drug discovery, manufacturing, laboratory, and bioanalytical services.
+Clinical Research Organizations(CROS) are contracted by sponsors (pharmaceutical, biotech, and medical device companies) to provide sponsors with research management services.
+Traditional CROs provide clinical trial management services, while laboratory CROs provide drug discovery, manufacturing, laboratory, and bio-analytical services.

 How can we increase the efficiency and frequency of data being exchanged between Sites & Sponsors?